-Provides skills necessary for data analysis in preparation for research methods course, and prepares students to analyze and interpret social science research findings.
-Students study descriptive and inferential statistics and parametric and nonparametric methods.
+Provides skills necessary for data analysis in preparation for research methods course, and prepares students to analyze and interpret social science research fi Students study descriptive and inferential statistics and parametric and nonparametric methods.
 Includes selection of proper statistical measures and techniques, and use of popular computerized statistical packages.

-Prerequisite: A grade of C- or higher in any R&E A course; PSY 1000; MATH 1123, 1115, or 1130.
+Prerequisite: A grade of C- or higher in any WCILII course; PSY 1000; MATH 1123, 1115, or 1130.